 Outside of the office, Dr. Bosse is an adamant social justice militant who advocates for human rights, animal rights and positive social changes.
 They also enjoy spending time outdoor reconnecting with nature, friends and family.

-Lana Michaels Ph.D., RPDr.
-Michaels is a Registered Psychotherapist with the College of Registered Psychotherapists of Ontario, Registration # 004493.
-She was originally trained in Russia.
-In 1986, she graduated with Master’s Degree in Clinical Psychology from St. Petersburg’s State University.
-In 1990, she received a PhD degree in Clinical Psychology from St. Petersburg’s Scientific Psycho-Neurological State Institute named after V.M.
-Bekhterev.
-Her education was evaluated by the World Education Services (WES) and by The College of Psychologists of Ontario, and it is equivalent to Canadian Standards of MA and PhD Degrees.
+Lana Michaels Ph.D., RPLana Michaels holds a Doctorate degree in Clinical Psychology and has 40 years of clinical experience in psychotherapy and clinical psychology.
+Lana Michaels is a Registered Psychotherapist with the College of Registered Psychotherapists of Ontario.
+She was originally trained in Russia and her education was evaluated by the World Education Services (WES) and by The College of Psychologists of Ontario, and it is an equivalent to Canadian standards of MA and PhD degrees.

-She has practiced in Canada for 20 years under the supervision of registered psychologists or psychological associates.
-She has obtained her registration as an independent psychotherapist with the College of Psychotherapists of Ontario in 2015.
-The main issues she deals with in her practice are depression, anxiety, phobias, PTSD and other psychological injuries related to MVA, stress management, traumas, personal growth, and cultural adjustment difficulties in teenagers, adults and couples.
+Most of her practice is related to psychotherapy and counseling services for the general community of Ottawa and Kingston.
+The main issues she deals with in her practice are depression, anxiety, phobias, PTSD, psychological injuries related to MVA, stress management, traumas, personal growth, life changes, and cultural adjustment difficulties in teenagers, adults and couples.

-Interventions that she uses in her practice are based on a cognitive behavioural theoretical framework, utilizing a variety of techniques, including CBT, Psychodynamic, Humanistic Therapy, Narrative Therapy, Interpersonal Therapy, EMDR, Hypnosis, EFT, Mindfulness, Stress and Anger Management Techniques, and Couples Therapy.
+Interventions that she uses in her practice are based on a cognitive behavioural theoretical framework, utilizing a variety of techniques, including CBT, Psychodynamic, Humanistic Therapy, Narrative Therapy, Interpersonal Therapy, EMDR, Exposure Therapy, Hypnosis, EFT, Mindfulness and Acceptance Therapy, Positive Psychology, Stress and Anger Management Techniques, and Couples Therapy.

 During the initial sessions, he will explore your current difficulties and gather information on your personal history and life experiences.
 He will also talk about what is important to you and collaboratively set goals for your therapy.
 He will provide a warm, respectful, and compassionate space for you, free of judgment.
 Sofian will work with you to to help you identify and understand your thoughts and emotions, gain new insight into your behaviours, consider new perspectives, and develop the skills and resilience you need to make positive changes.